Second Homes Discount & Long Term Empty Properties

 Long term empty properties

-A premium of 50 per cent (on top of the 100 per cent currently payable) is applied to long term empty dwellings which have been empty and unfurnished for longer than two years.
+A premium of 100 per cent from 1 April 2019 (on top of the 100 per cent currently payable) is applied to long term empty dwellings which have been empty and unfurnished for longer than two years.

 Please note that any information supplied may be used by the council to identify vacant dwellings or take steps to encourage vacant dwellings back into use, in accordance with Schedule 2 of the Local Government Finance Act 1992